 The total allocation of funds received will be distributed to Roane State’s student population per guidelines of the Tennessee Board of Regents and in accordance to the U.S. Department of Education (USDOE).
 The aid amounts that will be distributed to eligible students depend on a number of factors, including Federal Pell Grant eligibility and number of students enrolled at the time of processing.
 Due to the fluid nature of student enrollment, exact payment amounts cannot be determined until the day of processing.
-Total funds were allocated to Pell eligible and non-Pell eligible students with the allocation for Pell eligible students reflecting a 15% higher funding level applied to the overall population.
+Total funds were allocated to Federal Pell eligible and non-Federal Pell eligible students with the allocation for Federal Pell eligible students reflecting a 15% higher funding level applied to the overall population.
 Awards will be distributed equally among students identified for each category.

 Per USDOE guidance, DACA, undocumented and international students are not eligible to receive emergency aid funds.
 Students with a dual enrollment classification (including Middle College), transient and non-degree seeking students are also ineligible.